solana-developers/solana-cookbook/docs/references/wallet.md

   </SolanaCodeGroupItem>
 </SolanaCodeGroup>

-In above code snippet, we are creating an instance of solana-embed and then initializing it with testing enviroment which uses solana testnet.
-We can pass other configuration options while initializing for customizing the wallet interface.
-You can refer to solana-embed [api-reference](https://docs.tor.us/solana-wallet/api-reference/class) to know more on that.

 ### Trigger user login​

-Simply call `torus.login()` to trigger user login wherever it makes sense in your application lifecycle

-Calling login without any parameter will open a modal for user to select all supported logins.
+Simply call `torus.login()` to trigger a login wherever it makes sense in your application lifecycle.
+Calling login method without any parameter will open a modal for user to select all supported logins.

 ![](./assets/Web3Auth/login-modal.png)

-After successfull login, it will return array of public key.
+After successful login, the method will return an array of public keys.
 The first element of the array is the current wallet public key

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>